observablehq/framework/examples/api/docs/index.md

 # Analyzing web logs

-Web logs capture traffic metadata, such as the request time, how long the server took to respond, response size in bytes, route, and so on.
+Web logs capture traffic metadata, such as the request time and route, how long the server took to respond, the response size, and so on.
 Analyzing web logs sheds light on both server performance and client behavior.
-Yet summary statistics (_e.g._, 95th-percentile latency) often hide interesting patterns!
+Yet the common practice of summary statistics (_e.g._, 95th-percentile latency) often hides interesting patterns!
 This is because performance varies wildly based on the nature of the request, and unusual clients such as bots can easily hide in a sea of “natural” traffic.

 What if — instead of summarizing — we plotted _every_ request as a dot with time along *x*→ and latency (on a log scale) along *y*↑?